richardhaslam/frackit/paper.md

 The last command constructs the bounding box of the center volume of our domain, which we can then use to instantiate point sampler classes that define the spatial distribution of the fracture entities.
-With these, we can construct geometry samplers as outlined earlier.
-In this example we define three geometry sampler instances to sample from three different orientations of fractures, and we use quadrilaterals for two of the orientations and elliptical disks for the third orientation.
+With these, we can construct geometry samplers as outlined above.
+In this example, we define three geometry sampler instances to sample from three different orientations of fractures, and we use quadrilaterals for two of the orientations and elliptical disks for the third orientation.
 Moreover, we define different constraints that should be